abigailmeza/MainMenuApp/README.md

 ## User Stories
 * As a user, I want to be able to create a new game and add it to a list of saved games
 * As a user, I want to be able to delete a game from a list of saved games
-* As a user, I want to be able to select a game from a list of saved games and change the saved game's difficulty level
-* As a user, I want to be able to select a game from a list of saved games and change the saved game's name
 * As a user, I want to be able to view my list of saved games
 * As a user, I want to be able to save my list of saved games to file
 * As a user, I want to be able to load my list of saved games from file